-Provided, however, that the aggregate amount of such Financial Indebtedness or commitment for Financial Indebtedness falling within paragraphs (I) to (V) above exceeds a total of EUR 1,000,000 (one million euro) (or the equivalent thereof in any other currency); provided that it does not apply to any Financial Indebtedness owed to Subsidiary or Related Parties and other than (i) proceedings or petitions which are being disputed in good faith and are discharged, stayed or dismissed within ninety (90) calendar days of commencement or, if earlier.
+Provided, however, that the aggregate amount of such Financial Indebtedness or commitment for Financial Indebtedness falling within paragraphs (I) to (V) above exceeds a total of EUR 1,000,000 (one million euro) (or the equivalent thereof in any other currency); provided that it does not apply to any Financial Indebtedness owed to Subsidiary, Related Parties or Subordinated Debt and other than (i) proceedings or petitions which are being disputed in good faith and are discharged, stayed or dismissed within ninety (90) calendar days of commencement or, if earlier.

-4.2.5.
+4.2.4.
 Insolvency